AfterTheRainGames/UnlikelyHeroes/README.md

 *MONSTERS Theme | Limitation: Everything is Alive | February 13-16, 2025*

 ## Overview
-**Unlikely Heroes** challenges the turn based combat genre by letting players embody different heroes, each with unique abilities, as they defend against waves of monsters.
+Unlikely Heroes challenges the turn based combat genre by letting players embody different heroes, each with unique abilities, as they defend against waves of monsters.
 ---

-## Key Contributions as a Gameplay Engineer
+## Key Contributions as a Gameplay Programmer

 ### **Character Selection and Switching**
   - Developed a character rotation system, allowing players to switch between heroes (bunny, pink, drag, wiz) with unique abilities and appearance.